Biden joins the world leaders club at G7 with call for wartime effort against Covid-19 - KION546

 “America will be the arsenal of vaccines in our fight against Covid-19, just as America was the arsenal of democracy during World War II,” he said, harkening later to tanks and planes built near the Pfizer plant in Michigan during the war.
 “Now a new generation of American men and women … are committing today’s latest technology to build a new arsenal.”

-The United Kingdom is an old ally, including during World War II, and Biden has sought to underscore those historic ties during his time here.
+The United Kingdom is an old ally, including during the war, and Biden has sought to underscore those historic ties during his time here.

 He and Prime Minister Boris Johnson have sought to replicate the historic alliance between President Franklin Delano Roosevelt and Prime Minister Winston Churchill by signing a new version of the Atlantic Charter, a document signed after the war in an attempt to shape the new world order.